Oluwateezzy/Discuss/README.md

+Introduction:
+Thank you for visiting our project repository.
+This README file provides essential information about our project, including a link to our deployed site, a final project blog article, and the LinkedIn profiles of the authors.

+Deployed Site:
+You can access our deployed site by following this link: [https://discuss-production.up.railway.app/]

+Final Project Blog Article:
+To gain a comprehensive understanding of our project, we have written a detailed blog article.
+You can read it by visiting the following link: [Link to Final Project Blog Article]

+Authors' LinkedIn Profiles:
+Below are the LinkedIn profiles of the authors who contributed to this project:

+[Author 1's LinkedIn Profile]
+[Author 2's LinkedIn Profile]
+[Author 3's LinkedIn Profile]
 This  guide provides step-by-step instructions on how to run the  application locally.
 Follow these instructions to set up your development environment and launch your Django application.

 Prerequisites